kiesraad/abacus/documentatie/flowcharts/date-entry-navigation.md

 # Data Entry Navigation

 ## Questions
-- Where does "cache input" happen in the basic happy path flow?
+- Where does "cache input" happen in these flows?
+- Is there a different warning icon for accepted versus not-accepted warnings?
+Or is it not possible to leave a page without accepting the warning?
+Also, accepting warnings is not yet included in any of the flows.

 ## Render page

-Render happens based on last received API response
+Render happens based on last received API response.

-ToDo:
-- different icon for accepted warnings?

 ```mermaid
 flowchart TD